The cast of 'Come From Away' at The 5th Avenue Theatre. Credit: Matt Murphy

 "Come From Away" follows the story of some 7,000 airline passengers forced to land in the small town of Gander, Newfoundland, and how the townspeople welcomed them.

 Immediately following the terrorist attacks of Sept.
-11, 2001, dozens of flights in the air were directed to land immediately.
+11, 2001, dozens of flights in the air were directed to land at once.
 One relatively remote spot able to receive intercontinental jetliners was the airport at Gander, a town of about 12,000 people in far eastern North America.

 The "plane people" — as the locals call them (a term used as a subcategory of "come from aways," a local expression used to refer to anyone not from Newfoundland) — desperately try to figure out what has happened, where they are and how and when they'll be able to go home.